 National Historic Preservation Act Section 106 Review Process

 The National Historic Preservation Act (NHPA) is a law that requires federal agencies to identify and consider the potential effects of their actions on historic properties and look for ways to avoid, minimize, or mitigate effects.
 Historic properties may include archaeological sites, sacred and religious sites, submerged historic resources, traditional cultural places, or historic buildings, structures, or objects.
-The Navy’s outreach efforts supported consultation under Section 106 of the NHPA and its implementing regulations, as members of the public were invited to provide comments about potential effects on historic properties during established public comment periods or seek to participate as a consulting party.
+The Navy’s outreach efforts supported consultation under Section 106 of the NHPA and its implementing regulations.

 Section 106 Consultation